xaslilac/moonshine/README.md

-# moonshine
+# Moonshine

-A boot leg version of React that I made for fun and that you definitely should not use
+A simple library I made for managing DOM at a lower level (without a vDOM) that still gives you some of the benefits of reactive programming.
+You should definitely not use it.

+In moonshine-react, you'll also find a really bad React replacement I made. :^)